Tom Sawyer Island: Castle Rock

-Castle Rock is a large rock structure which features stationary telescopes, giving guests views of specific scenery and points of interest back on the Frontierland and Critter Country mainland.
-The area was mostly unchanged during the Pirate's Lair re-theme, and only features a couple of hidden pirate chests and themed barrels bearing the East India Trading Company stamp.
+Castle Rock is a large rock structure which features stationary telescopes, giving guests views of specific scenery and points of interest back on the Frontierland and Bayou Country mainland.
+The area was mostly unchanged during the Pirate's Lair re-theme, and features a couple of hidden pirate chests and themed barrels bearing the East India Trading Company stamp.

 Pirate's Den - Shipwreck

 That official description of the Shipwreck alludes to the Kraken creature featured in the Pirates of the Caribbean films.
-The shipwreck is a minor feature, only being a small walk-through feature with no interactive elements.
-Inside the Shipwreck, Davy Jones' ghostly voice can be heard whispering warnings to those who dare inspect the wreckage.
-The inside of the wreckage features more state-of-the-art LED lighting design, similar to what is seen on a larger scale in Dead Man's Grotto.
+The shipwreck is a minor feature, being a small walk-through feature with no interactive elements.
+Inside the Shipwreck, Davy Jones' voice can be heard whispering warnings to those who inspect the wreckage.
+The inside of the wreckage features more LED lighting design, similar to what is seen on a larger scale in Dead Man's Grotto.
 The wreckage is littered with barnacles, a skeleton, weaponry, and other features from a pirate ship.